dart-archive/scheduled_test/README.md

 ## Out-of-Band Callbacks

 Sometimes your tests will have callbacks that don't fit into the schedule.
-It's important that errors in these callbacks are still registered, though, and that [Schedule.onException] and [Schedule.onComplete] still run after they finish.
+It's important that errors in these callbacks are still registered, though, and that [Schedule.onComplete] still runs after they finish.
 When using `unittest`, you wrap these callbacks with `expectAsyncN`; when using `scheduled_test`, you use [wrapAsync] or [wrapFuture].

 [wrapAsync] has two important functions.
 First, any errors that occur in it will be passed into the [Schedule] instead of causing the whole test to crash.
-They can then be handled by [Schedule.onException] and [Schedule.onComplete].
+They can then be handled by [Schedule.onComplete].
 Second, a task queue isn't considered finished until all of its [wrapAsync]-wrapped functions have been called.
-This ensures that [Schedule.onException] and [Schedule.onComplete] will always run after all the test code in the main queue.
+This ensures that [Schedule.onComplete] will always run after all the test code in the main queue.

 Note that the [completes], [completion], and [throws] matchers use [wrapAsync] internally, so they're safe to use in conjunction with scheduled